-Monsters and Critics has a robust set of Editorial Guidelines, which all our writers are required to abide by.
+Monsters and Critics has a robust set of Editorial Guidelines which all members of our team, and any one working for Monsters and Critics in any capacity, are required to abide by.

-They reflect our ethical values and the standards we uphold, and are written in accordance with the Society of Professional Journalists’ Code of Ethics, and guidelines stipulated by The Trust Project.
+They reflect our ethical values and the standards we uphold and are written in accordance with the Society of Professional Journalists’ Code of Ethics, the Code of Conduct of the UK’s National Union of Journalists (NUJ) as well as the guidelines on integrity and transparency stipulated by The Trust Project.

 Mission statement and coverage priorities

 Monsters and Critics aims to be a leading source of entertainment news and opinion about the things our audience love.

 We cover a variety of topics but specialize in celebrity and reality TV.